amargh2/portfolio-rework/README.md

 # Portfolio
 This is a portfolilo built using React.
-The page routing between pages is accomplished using React router and the app is bootstrapped with Create-React-App.
+The page routing between pages is accomplished using React router and the app was bootstrapped with Create-React-App.
 It's styled with Tailwind and features some elements from Daisy-UI.
-I'm planning a major remodel and creating a back-end for a blog, but for now have a look at it in its current iteration at www.anthonymargherio.com!
+I'm planning a major remodel and creating a back-end API for a blog, but for now have a look at it in its current iteration at www.anthonymargherio.com!